 1. Effectively monitor student reading growth and achievement data;

-2. Oversee districtwide and schoolwide professional development and planning to establish evidence-based practices among school administrators and instructional personnel;
+2. Oversee districtwide and schoolwide professional development and planning to establish evidence-based practices grounded in the science of reading among school administrators and instructional personnel;

 4. Manage a regional support team.

 (b) A regional support team shall report to its regional literacy support director and must consist of individuals who:

 1. Successfully demonstrate competence on the evidence-based strategies identified pursuant to s.
 1001.215(7);

 2. Have substantial experience in literacy coaching and monitoring student progress data in reading; and